Skip to content

 Hashimoto’s Disease

-Hashimoto’s is an autoimmune disease, where your body is attacking and destroying thyroid tissue.
+Hashimoto’s is an autoimmune disease where your body attacks and destroys thyroid tissue.
 Many of the patients that I see who are hypothyroid have undiagnosed Hashimoto’s.
 Medical doctors rarely test for Hashimoto’s as the outcome of the test doesn’t influence the prescribed medication.
-Naturopathically, treatment does change when an underactive thyroid is due to Hashimoto’s.
+Naturopathically, treatment does change when the gland is underactive due to Hashimoto’s.
 The emphasis of treatment then shifts to an approach that is similar to the approach for Graves’ disease: address all the factors that may have overstimulated the immune system causing it to attack a vital gland.

 How do you test the thyroid?